-Historic Sites of Manitoba: Midland Railway Freight House (200 Isabel Street / 505-555 Ross Avenue, Winnipeg)
+Historic Sites of Manitoba: Midland Railway Freight Depot / Freight House (200 Isabel Street / 505-555 Ross Avenue, Winnipeg)

-This brick building facing onto Isabel Street and extending along Ross Avenue in Winnipeg was constructed in 1911 by J. McDiarmid and Company.
+This brown brick building at the northwest corner of Isabel Street and extending along Ross Avenue in Winnipeg, measuring 50 feet by 600 feet, was designed by architect Samuel L. Bartlett (1870-?) and built in 1911 by J. McDiarmid and Company at a cost of about $63,000.
 The structure consisted of a two-storey portion on Isabel and a one-storey portion along Ross.
 It was intended as a warehouse and freight processing facility for the Midland Railway Company, a subsidiary of the Great Northern Railway based in Minneapolis, Minnesota.

 Source: George Penner